 The core objective of every parent is to see that their tot is happy; class performance at this juncture is secondary.
 You want your child to be at a home away from home when they are with your caregiver.

-Parents and experts have different opinions on the preschool preschool enrollment of toddlers; some argue that as long as a child has a fun-free play, social interaction, and all their basic needs are taken care off as well as safety precautions, they are good to go.
+Parents and experts have different opinions on the preschool enrollment of toddlers; some argue that as long as a child has fun-free play, social interaction, and all their basic needs are taken care of as well as safety precautions, they are good to go.

-How well do you communicate with your child care provider?
+How well do you communicate with your childcare provider?

-Communication is key in every organization including a day care institution.
+Communication is key in every organization including a daycare institution.
 See that you pick a caregiver who has your style of communication.
 For instance, some parents require a daily report on their child’s eating and sleep behavior, while others only want to know about these things if anything is wrong.

 Also, other parents will prefer a care provider with weekly themes such as wearing certain clothes on specific days, while it drives others crazy, see that you find a caregiver who matches your needs.
 The definition of quality care varies from one person to another.

 There is no written way of what’s the wrong or right way to bring up a child; however, you want your child to be raised in a certain way.
 Make sure your baby sitter understands your expectations on discipline, religious observances, character development, and other emotional and social issues.
 This helps to avoid misunderstandings and conflicts.